php-fig/fig-standards/bylaws/003-membership.md

 ----------------------------

-A Member Project may be expelled from PHP-FIG if, in the judgement of PHP-FIG, that Member Project has not been actively engaged in the group for a period of no less than one year.
+A Member Project may be expelled from PHP-FIG if, in the judgement of PHP-FIG, that Member Project has not casted votes in three voting calls or all voting calls over a period no less than six months whichever constitutes the greater period of time.
 It is the responsibility of Member Projects to ensure that they are actively represented by a Voting Representative.

+A Member Project may also be expelled if their Voting Representative is subject to a replacement request from PHP-FIG but a suitable replacement is not available.

 The expulsion of a Member Project requires a vote in accordance with the [Voting Protocol bylaw][voting].